kennethrioja/secondbrain/courses/cpp.md

 	- A pointer stores the address of the variable A; it points to the mem loc of A
 	- A reference to A just makes an alias for it; it does not point to A by storing its address in a separate mem loc + a reference shares the same mem address
 	- References are usually preferred over pointers whenever you don't need reseating.
 This usually means that references are most useful in a class's public interface.
 References typically appear on the skin of an object, and pointers on the inside.
+	- If a class is optionnally present somewhere, if another class needs to take it, ask to take it as a reference

 - Filestream :
 	- ifs = input file stream